abbas-mohamed/combine-multiple-images-into-one-PDF-file/README.md

  # combine-multiple-images-into-one-PDF-file
  using imagick with php  to combine multiple images into one PDF file

+ (note ,Things to add

+ validate the pictures type

+ validate the size

+ validate the upload correctly

+ Create a random name
+ )

   first of all

           <form method='post' enctype='multipart/form-data' action="compain.php">
           <div class="form-group panel panel-primary"  >